 The Company's Articles of Continuance authorize the issuance of an unlimited number of common shares and 10,000,000 preferred shares issuable in series.
-As at July 31, 2015, 84,653,337 (July 31, 2014 - 75,900,377) common shares were issued and outstanding.
-No preferred shares have been issued, nor has any series of preferred shares been designated.
+As at July 31, 2016, 89,247,937 common shares and nil preferred shares were issued and outstanding.